WGU North Carolina FAQs

 WGU North Carolina expects to begin enrolling students November 1.

 If you are interested in writing about WGU North Carolina or would like to interview a WGU North Carolina representative, please contact:

 Public Relations Manager

 - WGU is a nonprofit, online university established in 1997 by 19 U.S. governors to expand affordable access to higher education.

-- In 20 years, WGU has grown as a national university with more than 84,000 students and 92,000 graduates in all 50 states, the District of Columbia, as well as military service personnel working overseas.
+- In 20 years, WGU has grown as a national university with more than 95,000 students in all 50 states, the District of Columbia, as well as military service personnel working overseas.